gneu42/Triple-Decky/README.md

           * The taps are the same for both Rev C versions (Traps folder).
           * If you are already using the magnet version, you can still use it if you print the universal tophat ([a]Triple_Decky_Tophat-integerated_Universal_Mag&3PS_C6_0.stl). **DO NOT USE THIS STL IF YOU DO NOT HAVE ENABLED THE 3rd POSITIONS FOR SERVO IN YOUR SOFTWARE!!!**
           * If this is your first use of Rev C 3PS, then it is better to use the dedicated tophat for 3PS ([a]Triple_Decky_Tophat-integerated_3PS_C6_2.stl).
-          * Optionaly you may want to use the special servo arm with rounded edges (Servo Arm MG90S_for_3PS.stl) (currently only available for MG90S).
+          * Optionally you may want to use the special servo arm with rounded edges (Servo Arm MG90S_for_3PS.stl) (currently only available for MG90S).
           * **Software parameters**
             * Add "servo_move_angle: (move position angle)" in mmu_parameters.cfg
               * In my case I have :